Safeguarding Adults at Risk

 For monthly safeguarding sport and activity updates from Ann Craft Trust, please sign up here.

-You can also listen to the ‘Club Natters’ podcast for information about various aspects of safeguarding within sports clubs.
+You can also listen to the ‘Club Natters’ podcast (scroll down to Episode 4) for information about various aspects of safeguarding within sports clubs.